500 Capp Street

 These works, in conversation with the work by Mildred Howard, allow for deeper questions around violent legacies of religious oppression at the hands of European colonizers under the guise of helping the native population to become civilized, respectable, and/or worthy of citizenry.
 This connection is drawn not only through shared formal concerns of color, the red fabric of Howard’s work and the red paint/pigment of Ireland’s, but also in the religious idolatry, primarily of the cross, present in both.

-Below: A sample of my work for 500 Capp Street.
+Example 6: A sample of my work for 500 Capp Street.
 I collaborated with one of our local artists, Champoy @champchampchampoy to document and film their mural on the outside of our building.
-We also had a mural walk through with the community and the artists---giving them a tour of two murals we did in the Mission District and explaining their context.
+We also had a mural walk-through with the community and the artists---giving them a tour of two murals we did in the Mission District and explaining their context.
 We had conversations while painting their mural, also talking to residents and community members on the busy street corner.
 I took pictures of their mural and created a promotional video in the style of David Ireland painting the walls of his home, which was currently screening in our museum.
 I also created Instagram stories to promote the upcoming muralists.